-Cass County Sheriff's Office is set to begin the fall session of the Sheriff's Citizen Academy next month.
-This will be the 10th academy since 2008 that the Sheriff's Office as hosted.
-The Sheriff’s Citizens Academy (SCA) initiated by Sheriff Dwight Diehl is a free eight-week course that gives citizens an in-depth look and hands on training into the career of law enforcement at the sheriff's office.
+Cass County Sheriff's Office is set to begin the fall session of the Sheriff's Citizen Academy.
+The Sheriff's Citizens Academy (SCA) initiated by Sheriff Dwight Diehl is a free eight-week course that gives citizens an in-depth look and hands on training into the career of law enforcement at the Sheriff's Office.
 Citizens will be instructed by deputies on the subject of patrol, jail, communications, investigations, court, and community policing.

 Participants must be 18 years of age or older, have no felony or serious misdemeanor convictions and must be a resident or business owner in Cass County.